India House: Indian Home Rule Society

 The Paris Indian Society, a branch of the IHRS, was launched in 1905 under the patronage of Bhikaji Cama, Sardar Singh Rana and B.H.
 Godrej.
 A number of India House members who later rose to prominence – including V.N.
 Chatterjee, Har Dayal and Acharya and others, first encountered the IHRS through this Paris Indian Society.
 Cama herself was at this time deeply involved with the Indian revolutionary cause, and she nurtured close links with both French and exiled Russian socialists.
 Lenin's views are thought to have influenced Cama's works at this time, and Lenin is believed to have visited India House during one of his stays in London.
 In 1907, Cama, along with V.N.
-Chatterjee and S.R.
+Chatterjee, Hemchandra Kanungo and S.R.
 Rana, attended the Socialist Congress of the Second International in Stuttgart.
-There, supported by Henry Hyndman, she demanded recognition of self-rule for India and in a famous gesture unfurled one of the first Flags of India.
+There, supported by Henry Hyndman, she demanded recognition of self-rule for India and in a famous gesture unfurled one of the first Flags of India, drawn and designed by Hemchandra Kanungo.